Rohde-Schwarz/rsvisa-python/README.md

 # rsvisa-python

 Python image Dockerfile baked with a R&amp;S VISA in order to test with instruments.
 The utilized R&S VISA version is 5.12.3.
+Furthermore, `pyvisa` is already pre-installed and configured to use R&S VISA.

 ## Getting started